Chess prodigy: Informal conditions

-In March 2021, 10-year-old Frederick Waldhausen Gordon, from Scotland, won against GM Bogdan Lalic in an online rapid 10+5 game in the ECF Grand Prix Rapid Event 1 held on lichess.org.
+In 2021, 10-year-old Frederick Waldhausen Gordon, from Scotland, won against GM Bogdan Lalic in an online rapid 10+5 game in the ECF Grand Prix Rapid Event 1 held on lichess.org.

-In August 2020, 9-year-old Tanitoluwa Adewumi, a Nigerian refugee living in the US, defeated GM Hikaru Nakamura in a blitz game on chess.com.
+In 2023, 8-year-old Roman Shogdzhiev, from Russia, defeated GM Jakhongir Vakhidov and GM Johan-Sebastian Christiansen in the World Rapid Chess Championship 2023, and after a couple of days defeated GM Kirill Shevchenko, GM Alan Pichot and GM Pranav V in the World Blitz Chess Championship 2023.

 List of youngest grandmasters

 Since 1950, when the Grandmaster (GM) title was introduced by FIDE, one measure of chess prodigies is the age at which they gain the GM title.
-Below are players who have held the record for the youngest grandmaster.
-The record is currently held by Abhimanyu Mishra.
-The age listed is the age at which they qualified for the title.
+Below are players who have held the record for the youngest grandmaster; the age listed is the age at which they qualified for the title.
 This is not equal to the age at which they officially became grandmasters, because GM titles can only be awarded at FIDE congresses.
-The nationality listed is the player's nationality at the time of gaining the title, not their current or later nationality.
+The country listed indicates the federation the player was affiliated with at the time of gaining the title, not their current or later affiliation.
+The first record holder was David Bronstein, who was the youngest of the 27 inaugural players to be awarded the title by FIDE in 1950 at age 26; the record is currently held by Abhimanyu Mishra, who qualified at age 12.

-This is a list of the players who became Grandmasters before their 14th birthday.
+This is a list of the players who fulfilled the requirements to attain the title of Grandmaster before their 14th birthday.
+Players in italics have been candidates for the World Chess Championship.
+Players in bold are or have been the World Chess Champion.

-Note: Karjakin and Rapport have changed countries since attaining the grandmaster title.
+Note: Karjakin has changed federations since attaining the grandmaster title.

 List of youngest female grandmasters

-Below are the holders of the record for the youngest female player to become a grandmaster (not to be confused with the lesser Woman Grandmaster title):
+Below are the holders of the record for the youngest female player to qualify for the grandmaster title (not to be confused with the lesser Woman Grandmaster title).
+(Note that Judit Polgár was the youngest player of any gender to qualify for the grandmaster title when she did so.):